Bend Headquarters

 Organization Summary: Heart of Oregon Corps’ mission is to inspire and empower positive change in the lives of young people through jobs, education, and stewardship.
 We aim to improve economic and social vitality while increasing pathways out of poverty.
 We are training tomorrow’s workforce today.

-Crews of 7-8 local young people, a Land Stewardship Trainer, and a staff Crew Leader serve mostly outdoors on natural resource conservation projects.
-Crews consist of opportunity youth ages 17-24.
+Crews of local young people, a Field Team Leader (FTL), Conservation Team Leader, and a Staff Crew Leader serve mostly outdoors on natural resource conservation projects.
 Crews complete a wide range of conservation projects, such as fire fuels reduction, fencing (enclosure/inclosure), habitat restoration, invasive species management, and hiking/biking trail maintenance, among others.
 Project partners include the Deschutes and Ochoco US Forest Service, Prineville BLM District, and Bend Parks & Rec, among many others.

 Primary Responsibilities: